aminjam/aspnet-vnext-docker-demo/README.md

 aspnet-vnext-docker-demo
 ========================

-ASP.NET VNext Demo for Docker with API,Web, and MongoDB
+ASP.NET VNext Demo for Docker with API,Web, and MongoDB.
+Here is a post using this repo. http://blog.aminjam.com/aspnet-5-docker-orchestration-todo-app/

 You can find `hipops` scenario for Docker Orchestration here. https://github.com/aminjam/hipops-examples/tree/master/scenarios/aspnet-todo